 The area itself has plenty to see and do.
 There is the Kirkpatrick North Wildlife Management Basin just a couple of miles away, a perfect spot for bird watching.
 In the town of nearby York, you can find Lee’s Legendary Marble Museum, which boasts the largest collection of marbles in the world!

-The prices vary between USD$ 39.50 and USD$ 60.
-Reservations are not needed but recommended.
+The prices of Prairie Oasis Campground vary between USD$ 39.50 and USD$ 60.
+Reservations at are not needed but recommended.

 This quiet RV Park sits right by the historical Nebraska City, home of Morton Salt, and part of the Lewis and Clark trail.
 There are 12 museums in the city, but should you get bored during your stay, the border with the state of Iowa where you could explore more is just a stone’s throw away.

 The Victorian Acres RV Park offers full hook-ups and water and electricity pull-thru sites.